777arc/textbook/content/sampling.rst

 **********************************

 Last chapter we learned that we can convert a signal to the frequency domain using an FFT, and the result is called the Power Spectral Density (PSD).
+The PSD is an extremely useful tool for visualizing signals in the frequency domain, and many DSP algorithms are performed in the frequency domain.
 But to actually find the PSD of a batch of samples and plot it, we do more than just take an FFT.
 We must do the following six operations to calculate PSD: